BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/resources-api.md

 `{rev}` and `{tag}` fields cannot be simultaneously present.

 If `{annotate}` is set, fields present in the metadata will override fields with the same name from the payload.
+The `@id` field is an exception to this rule

 **Example**